fengyuanchen/cropper/README.md

   - `2`: the canvas should not be within the container
   - `3`: the container should be within the canvas

-Define the working mode of the cropper.
+Define the view mode of the cropper.

 ### aspectRatio